iLVL-Key/FFXI/addons/Bars/readme.md

 - Display the Index or Hex number for targets.
   - Useful for NM placeholder camping, or designating a specific mob for others to target.
 - Display distance to target.
+- Highlights a targets name when they use an SP Ability and displays which ability for the duration of it.
+  - NOTE: Timing for players who have gear adding additional time cannot be accounted for.
 - Display Dynamis-Divergence mob jobs.
 - Markers on the TP bar for 1k/2k, and on the HP bar for yellow HP.
 - Fades away after a set time of inactivity.
 - Features can be turned on/off or adjusted via settings file or in-game commands.

 ## How To Setup
-- Load the addon with `//lua load bars`.
+1. Load the addon with `//lua load bars`.
-- Type `//bars pos` and it will tell you the current position of the addon.
+2. Type `//bars pos` and it will tell you the current position of the addon.
 You can then use `//bars pos # #` (where # represents an x and y position of your choosing) to move the base position of the addon around to where you would like it.
 Note that the position is where the Target bar is located, the other bars are then adjusted based on that.
-- Once you have the base position settled, you can add or remove any of the "player stat" bars using `//bars hp` (where 'hp' can be replaced with 'mp', 'tp', or 'pet' to add/remove those bars instead).
+3. Once you have the base position settled, you can add or remove any of the "player stat" bars using `//bars hp` (where 'hp' can be replaced with 'mp', 'tp', or 'pet' to add/remove those bars instead).
 Remember that the "player stat" bars displayed are specific to the job you are on.
-- If you have a different number of bars shown for different jobs and would like them aligned to the bottom (for example, sitting on top of your chat log), you can adjust the offset for each job using `//bars offset #` (where # represents how many pixels the addon will be adjusted up or down for that specific job).
+4. If you have a different number of bars shown for different jobs and would like them aligned to the bottom (for example, sitting on top of your chat log), you can adjust the offset for each job using `//bars offset #` (where # represents how many pixels the addon will be adjusted up or down for that specific job).
 #### Extra
-- You can type `//bars help` at any time to display the list of in game commands the addon supports.
+5. You can type `//bars help` at any time to display the list of in game commands the addon supports.
 See **Commands** below.
-- Explore the `data/settings.xml` file to see the full list of options that are available to tweak.
+6. Explore the `data/settings.xml` file to see the full list of options that are available to tweak.
 See **Options** below.

 ## Commands
 All commands must be preceded with `//bars` (ex: `//bars pos`)